 If you click on a link and make a purchase we may receive a small commission.
 Read our editorial policy.

-Popverse Jump: Netflix & Crunchyroll control 80% of anime streaming outside Japan, and are acting like uneasy allies moreso than fierce competitors: here's what is going on
+Popverse Jump: Netflix & Crunchyroll control 80% of anime streaming outside Japan, and they are more allies than enemies: here's what is going on

 Both Netflix and Crunchyroll stand poised to profit off a growing international appetite for anime.
 Despite seeming to have a symbiotic relationship, there is evidence that they are not quite as friendly as they'd like us to believe.